Microsoft plans $1 billion data center venture in Greece

 Microsoft currently has data centers in 26 countries, including seven in the European Union.
 The company based in Redmond, Washington, is already working with the Greek government on an augmented reality project on Ancient Olympia, birthplace of the Olympic games.

 Microsoft officials said the timetable for the development of the data center in Greece was still being worked out, but added added that the process in other countries typically took about two years.
-Greece, the officials said, would comply with Microsoft’s pledge to run all its data centers worldwide on renewable energy sources by 2025. ___ Follow Gatopoulos at https://www.twitter.com/dgatopoulos
+Greece, the officials said, would comply with Microsoft’s pledge to run all its data centers worldwide on renewable energy sources by 2025. ___ Elena Becatoros in Athens contributed. ___ Follow Gatopoulos at https://www.twitter.com/dgatopoulos